 16. Give yourself enough time (if possible)

-While an ideal pumping session lasts 15-25 minutes, try to give yourself as enough time as possible to get settled and comfortable while pumping.
+While an ideal pumping session lasts 15-25 minutes, try giving yourself as much time as possible to get settled and comfortable.

 We know this isn’t always a reality, but the more you can relax, your output can improve.
 Plus, feeling less rushed can feel easier on your mental health, too.

 Can I go 8 hours without pumping at night?